james604s/james604s.github.io/content/post/2024/gcp_bq_logging_monitor/index.md

     - Data Engineering
 tags:
     - BigQuery
+    - Google Cloud
-    - GCP Logging & Monitor
+    - Logging
+    - Monitoring
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---
 從我的 Medium 文章轉發: [BigQuery Logging & Monitor